Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Design and Test a Model Architecture

 #### 1. Pre-Proccesing of the data set
 Only grayscale and normalization are used to pre-process the images.
-As a first step, I decided to convert the images to grayscale because ...
-Here is an example of a traffic sign image before and after grayscaling.As a last step, I normalized the image data because
+It shows the difference of before after pre-processing.
+![alt text][image4]

-I generated additional data for the sign class, in which the total number is less than 750.
+In many articles, augmentation is proven to improve the prediction accuracy. (https://chatbotslife.com/german-sign-classification-using-deep-learning-neural-networks-98-8-solution-d05656bf51ad) And then I generated additional data for the sign class, in which the total number is less than 750.
+Three augmented images are created with rotation, scaling and transformation.
+Here is an example of augmented images:
+![alt text][image4]
 After augmentation the difference between different classes are less.
 The characteristics of the augmented training set are as follows.
 ![alt text][image2]

 #### 2. Final model architecture